A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

-The aim of Critic in A2C is making sure to predict the expected return given a specific state \( s \) following current policy \( \pi \).
-Thus, trying to minimize the difference between prediction of value function and target return is essential to update the parameters of critic, shown in the \Cref{mini_l}.
-Asynchronous Advantage Actor-Critic (A3C) \cite{mnih2016asynchronousmethodsdeepreinforcement} is an algorithm that parallelizes the learning process through multi-threading.
-Each thread independently explores the environment and calculates gradients, and then asynchronously updates the shared global network parameters \cite{sewak2019actor}.
+The aim of Critic in A2C is making sure to predict the expected return given a specific state $s$ following current policy $\pi$ .
+Thus, trying to minimize the difference between prediction of value function and target return is essential to update the parameters of critic, shown in the \Cref{ac}.
+Asynchronous Advantage Actor-Critic (A3C) \cite{mnih2016asynchronousmethodsdeepreinforcement} parallelize the learning process across multiple asynchronous threads (workers).
+Each worker maintains its own copy of the environment and independently collects experience using the shared global network parameters.
+After computing local gradients over multiple steps, each worker asynchronously updates the shared global parameters using standard gradient descent, without requiring synchronization among workers.
+This asynchronous approach improves training efficiency and stability through diverse exploration \cite{sewak2019actor}.